Low-density lipoprotein: Lowering LDL-cholesterol

 The mevalonate pathway serves as the basis for the biosynthesis of many molecules, including cholesterol.
 The enzyme 3-hydroxy-3-methylglutaryl coenzyme A reductase (HMG CoA reductase) is an essential component and performs the first of 37 steps within the cholesterol production pathway, and is present in every animal cell.
+Statins block this first step.

-LDL-C is not a measurement of actual LDL particles.
-LDL-C is only an estimate (not measured from the individual's blood sample) of how much cholesterol is being transported by all LDL particles, which is either a smaller concentration of large particles or a high concentration of small particles.
-LDL particles carry many fat molecules (typically 3,000 to 6,000 fat molecules per LDL particle); this includes cholesterol, triglycerides, phospholipids and others.
-Thus even if the hundreds to thousands of cholesterol molecules within an average LDL particle were measured, this does not reflect the other fat molecules or even the number of LDL particles.
+LDL-C is not a count of actual LDL particles.
+LDL-C represents how much cholesterol is being transported by all LDL particles, which is either a smaller concentration of large particles or a high concentration of small particles.
+LDL-C itself can be estimated by subtraction (Friedewald's method) or directly measured; see the section Testing above to see how it's measured.
+LDL particles carry many lipid molecules (typically 3,000 to 6,000 lipid molecules per LDL particle); this includes cholesterol, triglycerides, phospholipids and others.
+An LDL-C measurement cannot account for differences in size and composition between types of LDL.